wipmoore/wipmoore.github.io/_posts/2021-06-16-asp-net-core.markdown

 }
 ```

 __Note__.
-The order in which the middleware is added to the pipeline matters as preceding middleware is responsible for adding data to the context and deciding if to continue or terminate the pipeline and the order is the order in which it is added in the _Configure_ method.
+The order in which the middleware is added to the pipeline matters as preceding middleware is responsible for adding data to the context and deciding if to continue or terminate the pipeline where the order is the order in which it is added in the _Configure_ method.

 ### Routing